sanishsuwal7/devPortfolio/src/pages/landing/index.md

       - Gatsbyjs
       - Wordpress
       - Google Pay
+      - MDX
+      - Netlify
+  - title: ING Creatives
+    body: I built the latest version of their site to improve speed and performance.
+It features statically generated pages, cloud image resizing and a custom CMS.
+    image: ing.png
+    action: View project
+    link: /projects/ing/overview/
+    tags:
+      - React
+      - Gatsbyjs
+      - Netlify
+      - Image CDN
   - title: Moving day
+    body:
-    body: Looking for an apartment in Montreal is quite a pain.
+      Looking for an apartment in Montreal is quite a pain.
 Since Kijiji doesn't provide a public API, I made one that runs on a local server.
     image: movingday.png
     action: View project